MaxSAT Resolution and Subcube Sums: Discussion

 \section{Discussion}

-We placed MaxRes(W) in a propositional proof complexity frame and compared it to more standard proof systems, showing that MaxResW is between tree-like resolution (strictly) and resolution.
+We placed \maxres\ and \maxresw\ in a propositional proof complexity frame and compared it to more standard proof systems, showing that MaxResW is between tree-like resolution (strictly) and resolution.
 With the goal of also separating MaxRes and resolution we devised a new lower bound technique, captured by \SSC, and proved lower bounds for MaxRes without relying on \res\ lower bounds.

-Perhaps the most conspicuous open problem is whether our conjecture that pebbling contradictions composed with XOR separate \res{} and \SSC{} holds.
-It also remains open to show that MaxRes simulates \tres{} -- or even MaxResW -- or that they are incomparable instead.
+Perhaps the most conspicuous problem left open in this paper is whether our conjecture that pebbling contradictions composed with XOR separate \res{} and \SSC{} holds.
+(Very recently, in \cite{FGGR-ITCS22}, this has been resolved by showing precisely such a separation.)
+It remains open to show that MaxRes simulates \tres{} -- or even MaxResW -- or that they are incomparable instead.